CEA-608 vs. CEA-708: How to Add Closed Captions to a Live Stream [2021 Update]

 Viewers can also select between 8 fonts, 3 text sizes, and 64 text/background colors.
 Drop shadow, background opacity, and text edges can also be customized.
 This makes it easier for viewers with unique needs to customize the way that they view content.

-Note that it’s possible to include CEA-608 captions in a digital TV broadcast, but you can’t use CEA-708 captions with an analog transmission.
+Note that it’s possible to include CEA-608 captions in a digital TV broadcast, but you can’t use CEA-708 captions with analog transmission.

 How to Add Captions to a Live Stream

 Adding captions to a live stream is a little complex, but it is possible.
 It’s done at the encoder level.

 - A live stream is captured via video cameras connected to a production software/encoder

 - The encoder produces a program feed which is output to an audio embedder, which is a dedicated tool

-- This audio embedder then provides a feed to a closed captions encoder, sometimes provided by a live closed caption service provider like Captionmax or SubPLY, and sometimes maintained in-house.
+- This audio embedder then provides a feed to a closed caption encoder, sometimes provided by a live closed caption service provider like Captionmax or SubPLY, and sometimes maintained in-house.

 - The live CC vendor converts the audio to text (through an automated, manual, or combination process), then sends this data back to the caption encoder.